Jobseeker's Allowance: Subsequent legislation

-At some time the Social Security Advisory Committee felt a need for an initiative so The Employment Skills and Regulations Scheme was considered.
-The governmental bodies had a look at the ideas and felt they weren't altogether correct.
+At some time the Social Security Advisory Committee felt a need for an initiative so the Employment Skills and Regulations Scheme was considered.
+The governmental bodies had a look at the ideas and felt they were not altogether correct.
 So the government only accepted the need for two-thirds of the total of changes suggested.
-During 2011 the Jobseeker's Allowance (Employment, Skills and Enterprise) Regulations were brought into force.
+In 2011 the Jobseeker's Allowance (Employment, Skills and Enterprise) Regulations were brought into force.
 One part of the scheme required the long-term unemployed to participate in unpaid work activity for a maximum of six-months.

 Statistics

-Roughly 2% of welfare expenditure in the UK is spent on Jobseeker's Allowance; the bulk is spent in other areas.
+According to The Economist, in 2015 roughly 2% of welfare expenditure in the UK was spent on unemployment benefits; the bulk was spent in other areas.